-Many of our campers are modern Orthodox Jewish boys grades 3-12 from over 30 Jewish Day Schools around the U.S.
+Many of our campers are modern Orthodox Jewish kids grades 3-12 from over 30 Jewish Day Schools around the U.S.

-Jewish Life is run by Yeshiva University’s Rabbi Gaby Danieli who is returning for a fourth summer along with the rest of our religious staff, which include Yeshiva University basketball players and Jewish day school kids (sometimes former campers) who serve as counselors.
-Rabbi Danieli, originally from Montreal, Canada received his Smicha at Yeshiva University and currently teaches at IBC – Isaac Breuer College of Hebraic Studies.
+Jewish Life is run by Rabbi Akiva Greenbaum who is returning for a second summer along with the rest of our religious staff, which include Yeshiva University basketball players and Jewish day school kids (sometimes former campers) who serve as counselors.
+Rabbi Greenbaum, originally from Australia is currently the Rabbi of the Chabad at The College of New Jersey.

-We seek to continue the Jewish education and religious lifestyle that your son has received at home.
+We seek to continue the Jewish education and religious lifestyle that your has received at home.
 Consistent with that, before the summer we talk with parents to get an idea of what objectives are a priority to the family (Shabbat observance, benching after meals, attendance at minyanim, learning, etc.).
-This way, we can ensure that your son’s time at Step It Up is an authentic, honest and genuine bridge from the home experience.
-Rabbi Danieli has list of each camper’s needs and where they are religiously and makes sure that each boy is adhering to his and his parent’s wishes.
+This way, we can ensure that your camper’s time at Step It Up is an authentic, honest and genuine bridge from the home experience.
+Rabbi Greenbaum has a list of each camper’s needs and where they are religiously and makes sure that each camper is adhering to their parent’s wishes.

 What we have found from SIU graduates is that instilling such leadership and independence at a young age has actually helped them be proud and take control of their Judaism once they arrive in college.
 This is part of the overall character development that we seek to instill in all our SIU graduates.

 All of the food served at Step It Up is Glatt Kosher.
-Hashgacha is provided by Rabbi Chayim Zirkind of Brandeis University in Boston, Massachusetts.
+Hashgacha is under the supervision of the OU.
 We have washing stations at every meal and kids are able to bench after meals.
 Chalav Yisrael is available upon request.

 Step It Up provides a truly unforgettable Shabbat experience.

-Kabbalat Shabbat is followed by a traditional Friday night meal, followed by zmirot, divre torah and benching.
+Kabbalat Shabbat is followed by a traditional Friday night meal, followed by zmirot, divre Torah and benching.
 Shabbat morning services are led by Rabbi Danieli as well as the rest of our religious staff and campers.
-Following Shabbat lunch, boys have the option to rest, learn or play some pick up games if they play ball on Shabbat.
-At 5:30 pm we get together for Mincha followed by learning, Seuda Shlishit, Maariv and Havdalah.
+Following Shabbat lunch, campers have the option to rest, learn, take part in our Shabbat programming or play some pickup games if they play ball on Shabbat.
+At 5:30 pm we get together for Mincha followed by learning, Seuda Shlishit, Maariv and an inspirational outdoor Havdalah.

-Rabbi Danieli learns with a group of boys every afternoon.
-We have boys who bring their sefarim and learn daily and some who learn a few times a week.
+Rabbi Greenbaum learns with a group of boys every afternoon.
+We have boys who bring their Sfarim and learn daily and some who learn a few times a week.

-We have a meaningful Tisha B’Av program with the reading of Eicha.
+Rabbi Greenbaum runs a meaningful Tisha B’Av program led with the reading of Eicha.
 We also screen educational movies/documentaries and share stories during the day followed by a break fast meal.

-For Shiva Asar B’Tamuz, we wake the boys up early and have a big meal before they go to minyan and head back to bed to nap or rest in their rooms.
-The campers are chaperoned by staff members who are fasting as well, in addition to Rabbi Danieli.
+For Shiva Asar B’Tamuz, we wake the campers up early and have a big meal before they go to minyan and head back to bed to nap or rest in their rooms.
+The campers are chaperoned by staff members who are fasting as well.

 It goes without saying that no physical activity is required on any fast day or Shabbat at camp.